Corporate digitalization programs and strategies provide a space for companies to innovate!

 Once the need for visionary startups and the power they can offer the stagnating company is fully recognized, it becomes a question of how the corporation can best find interesting, investable startups.

-Common ways to source startups to boost company innovation include:
+Common ways to source startups to boost corporate innovation include:

 Events and startup competitions can be a great place to meet the rising stars of the tech scene.
 For example: